rhysd/validate-github-token/README.md

 - `limit: number`: Max rate limit count
 - `remaining: number`: Remaining rate limit count
 - `reset: Date`: The date when the rate limit count is reset

-### `interface Validated`

-A TypeScript interface contains the all information returned from API endpoint.

-- `scopes: Array<string>`: An array of scope names added to the API token
-- `rateLimit: RateLimit`: Rate limit information